etilly14/pde/README.md

 # pde
-A repo for Math 334
+An exciting repo for Math 334